 Graphic Products provides numerous resources to help wineries promote a safer workplace.
 Visual communication, especially, can help employees stay safe around confined spaces and throughout wineries.

 - Visual communication, in all its forms, is an essential component of a safe workplace.
 Learn more about printers, supplies, and accessories from Graphic Products for creating customized safety signs, or check out our selection of premade signs and labels, available in various sizes and materials.

 - Improve wayfinding throughout wineries, increase signage visibility in low-light situations, and make it easier for employees to load and unload shipments with DuraLabel Prismatic Reflective Tape.
 Available in vibrant colors, the durable reflective tape produces a superior reflection during power outages, after dark, or in other low-light settings.

-- Educate employees with our full lineup of safety training materials.
-We carry DVDs, CDs, booklets, posters, and more to help with confined space safety, safe lifting practices, and other skills.
+- Educate employees.
+We carry DVDs, CDs, booklets, posters, and more to help with confined space signage, safe lifting practices, and other skills.